LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 The Courant stability criterion shown in equations is a necessary criterion for numerical solutions that vary in space and time, like the water hammer calculation.
 Our program automatically satisfies this criterion.
 However, satisfying the criterion can result in reducing the number of distance intervals (sections) into which each each pipe is split.
 This can decrease accuracy.
 There is a trade-off between time intervals and distance intervals with the product being 100,000, which we set to maximize accuracy while keeping the calculation fast.
 For 2 or 3 digit accuracy, try to have at least five pipe sections in each pipe (the number of pipe sections is output next to the pipe number when the calculation is run).
 50 sections gives about 6 digit accuracy.
 The hydraulic transient software will run if there are at least 2 sections in each pipe.
 Reducing Tmax will increase the number of pipe sections.

-Fluid Properties, Pipe Properties, Minor Loss Coefficients, and Pipe Wall Thickness Top of Page
+Fluid Properties, Pipe Properties, Minor Loss Coefficients, and Pipe Wall Thickness To Calculation

 Fluid Properties